 • Pajamas: What you wear to bed plays a role in how well your body regulates temperature.
 Opt for natural, breathable fabrics like cotton and bamboo.
 Avoid heavier fabrics, thermal pajamas, or flannel pieces.

-• Mattress Topper: If buying a new mattress is not in the cards, a mattress topper can be an affordable way to make your current mattress more comfortable.
-Toppers act as an additional comfort layer and can improve the temperature regulation of the mattress.
-Aerated or gel-infused foam, latex, and wool are all breathable mattress topper options.
+• Mattress Topper: If buying a new mattress isn’t an option, a mattress topper can be a simple, affordable way to make your current mattress more comfortable.
+Toppers act as an additional comfort layer and can improve temperature regulation.
+Aerated or gel-infused foam, latex, and wool are all good options.

 How do you wash a cool gel pillow?